Frequently Asked Questions

 I offer a free initial telephone consultation of up to 30 minutes.
 During this time you are free to talk through, without any obligation, the issues that are concerning you and ask any questions about me and how I work.
 This should give you a good idea of whether you would like to proceed to the next stage.
 If for any reason I can't help, I will always try to refer you on to someone who can.

 The assessment is a meeting where we can discuss the issues that have brought you to contact me and talk through how I might be able to help you and your child.
-It is important because we want your child to feel as comfortable as possible when they come for counselling.
-It also provides you the opportunity to ask whatever questions you may have and find out more about how I work, so you can decide whether I am right for you and your child.
+It is important because we want your child to feel as comfortable as possible when they come for counselling but parents often find the meeting helpful as we begin to look at the problem in a different way and start to open up opportunities for change.
+It also provides you the chance to ask whatever questions, reservations or worries you may have about counselling for children or in general.

 The fee for the assessment process varies depending on its content.
 The initial meeting with parents is one hour and is £60.
-A package of an initial meeting with parents and a shorter follow up meeting with either parents or child is £75.
+A package of an initial meeting with parents and a shorter follow up meeting so your child can meet me is £75.

 Sessions cost £50.
 We will discuss during or after the assessment how many sessions your child will need.
+It is usually most helpful if we can arrange for your child to come regularly at the same time each week.
 Payment is due weekly on the day of the session, by bank transfer, cash or cheque.

 I have a limited number of reduced fee sessions available for families on low incomes.
 Please contact me to discuss availability.